Pooch63/Polyfunc.js/README.md

 ```

 That is _disgusting_.
 This is *absolutely* not readable.
 We need a new solution.
 Enter polyfunc.js.
-Here's how you would handle that in TypeScript:
+Here's how you would handle that with the library:

 ```typescript
 import Poly from "polyfunc";